lab-cosmo/chemiscope/Contributing.md

 to other potential users.
 Other than that, you can help with:

 -   documentation: correcting typos, making various documentation clearer;
--   bug fixes and improvement to existing code;
+-   bug fixes and improvements to existing code;
 -   and many more …

 All these contributions are very welcome.
 We accept contributions via Github